-Check Your Progress Fi II in the blanks: 1. was regarded as a commodity to be bought and sold.
-2. An organization's success increasingly depends on the of employees.
-3. is concerned with initiation of organized action and stimulating the people to work.
-4. means determination of adequate and equitable remuneration of personnel for their contribution to organization objectives.
+- 1. was regarded as a commodity to be bought and sold. - 3. \\\\\ is concerned with initiation of organized action and stimulating the people to work. - 4. \\\\\means determination of adequate and equitable remuneration of personnel for their contribution to organization objectives.

 People have always been central to organizations but their strategic importance is increasing in today's knowledge-based industries.
 When properly motivated, even ordinary people can deliver extraordinary results.
 HRM is responsible for the people dimension of the organization.
-It is a pervasive force, action-oriented, individually-oriented, development-oriented, future-focused, and integrative in nature and is a comprehensive function.
-HRM aims at achieving organizational goals, meeting the expectations of employees: developing the knowledge, skills and abilities of employees, improving the quality of working life and manage human resources in an ethical and socially responsible manner.
+It is a pervasive force, action-oriented, individually-oriented, development-oriented, future-focused, and integrative in nature and is a

+245 An Introduction to Human Resource Management comprehensive function.
+HRM aims at achieving organizational goals, meeting the expectations of employees; developing the knowledge, skills and abilities of employees, improving the quality of working life and manage human resources in an ethical and socially responsible manner.

 From an organizational standpoint, good HR practices help in attracting and retaining talent, train people for challenging roles, develop their skills and competencies, increase productivity and profits and enhance standard of living.
-HR can be a source of competitive advantage, when the talents of people working in the company are valuable, rare; difficult to imitate and well organized to deliver efficient and effective results.
+HR can be a source of competitive advantage, when the talents of people working in the company are valuable, rare; difficult to initate and well organized to deliver efficient and effective results.
 Strategic HRM is the linking of HRM with key goals and objectives with a view to improve business performance and develop organizational cultures that foster innovation and flexibility.
 Strategic HR differs radically from traditional HR in a number of ways.
 The field of HRM evolved both in India and elsewhere, over a number of years to its present level of sophistication and use of proactive methods.